Artists “Rise Up” At RevA.A.R.T.lution

 In late April, over 50 gathered at Musical Intervention’s Temple Street headquarters for the second meeting of RevA.A.R.T.lution (Altruistic, Ancestral, Renderings Of Truth), a four-part exhibition series from The Lineage Group intended to convene majority-black audiences around Connecticut.
 The series was conceived and organized last year by Lineage Group members Ariel Herbert, Faith Lorde and Malcolm Welfare.

-The series “is inspiring artists to branch out of their comfort zones and normal spaces of operation to push their creativity into new realms of existence,” Herbert said after the exhibition.
+The series “is inspiring artists to branch out of their comfort zones and normal spaces of operation to push their creativity into new realms of existence,” Welfare said after the exhibition.
 “We are inspiring youths who are unsure about the relevance of their artistry, to pursue their artistic talents and view the arts as hard skills leading to viable careers.”

-“RevAART is creating spaces for underprivileged artists who are not generally recognized and connecting them with community members who support them,” she added.
+“RevAART is creating spaces for underprivileged artists who are not generally recognized and connecting them with community members who support them,” he added.
 “We present art forms that are not commonly observed by our community like classical dance, puppetry, and sculpting by artists of color!
 Lastly, we are evoking the renderings and expressions of our ancestors to spiritually uplift and educate our community!”

 Unlike RevA.A.R.T.lution’s first event last December, during which Welfare heeded a call to “bring that booginess down a little bit,” the evening was geared towards unrecognized artists who have experienced homelessness.
 The event was partially sponsored by Mecha Noodle Bar, Subway, and Dunkin’ Donuts.